shkungulio/shkungulio/README.md

 - 👋 Hi, I’m @shkungulio
 - 👀 I’m interested in coding and Apps development
-- 🌱 I’m currently learning Python, but also I would not mind to dive onto other OOP languages like java to learn more!
+- 🌱 I’m currently learning Kotlin and Android, but also I would not mind to dive onto other OOP languages like java to learn more!
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me ...